packit/packit.dev/content/posts/fas-verification-automation.md

 For each new GitHub installation, we first check whether there isn't a FAS account with the same login as the one that triggered the installation.
-If we find such an account, we check whether the `GitHub Username` in this FAS account matches the Github login of the one that triggered the installation.
+If we find such an account, we check whether the `GitHub Username` in this FAS account matches the GitHub login of the one that triggered the installation.
 To get the information about the FAS accounts, we use the [`fasjson-client` library](https://github.com/fedora-infra/fasjson-client).
 If this check doesn't prove any match, we create an issue in the `packit/notifications` repository as previously.
 This is what it looks like: